Wondering If You Have Adrenal Fatigue ? Take the Free Symptom Assessment Here

 There are activities that may relax you, like doing a puzzle, streaming TV, gardening, or cooking your favorite meal.
 These things are helpful and certainly have their place, but what you need to access is something very different.

-The most efficient and effective stimulation of each and every healing mechanism in your body through forcing rest and digest.
-That is done by specific mind-focusing exercises, specifically activities such as meditation, deep breathing, guided imagery, or visualization.
+The most efficient and effective stimulation of each and every healing mechanism in your body can be achieved through encouraging a state of “rest and digest.”
+This is primarily facilitated by specific mind-focusing exercises, which include activities such as meditation, deep breathing, guided imagery, or visualization.

 You Decide What Relaxation Exercise Is Best